Down but not out, sick Chavez seeks re-election in Venezuela

 Whether the former soldier could recover before the campaign really kicks in has become a national guessing game.

-Last year, when surgeons removed a baseball-sized tumor, many thought Chavez would take more of a back seat.
+Last year, when surgeons removed a baseball-sized tumour, many thought Chavez would take more of a back seat.

 Yet even after chemotherapy that left him bald and bloated, Chavez played baseball, danced in public, hosted a regional summit, gave the world's longest-ever presidential speech, and merrily declared himself "completely cured."